+Domain: Instruction and Student Achievement

+Implementation Status

+Indicator Examples or Evidence of Practice Not Part tially Fully Data Sources/Supporting Evidence

+yet В А Fully

-Domain: Instruction and Student Achievement lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α runy 25.
-There are a variety of service delivery models in place, across all grade levels, to provide instruction and related services to SWDs in general education classes and natural contexts.
+25. There are a variety of service delivery models in place, across all grade levels, to provide instruction and related services to SWDs in general education classes and natural contexts.
 Administrators and teachers can articulate different ways to deliver special education services in general education settings.
 Related services are provided, as appropriate, in general education classes and natural contexts: language therapy is provided to SWDs during reading instruction, physical therapy is provided during P.E. or recess and occupational therapy is provided during writing activities.
 When developing the school's master schedule, SWDs are scheduled first.
 The school master schedule reflects a variety of service delivery models used across the school, including co-teaching, support facilitation and consultation.
 When providing in-class supports, teachers select and use various approaches, such as station teaching, parallel teaching and alternative teaching, based on the needs of the students and the intended outcome(s) of instruction and assessment.
 Collaborative teachers can explain why they selected a structure for a particular lesson.
-Collaborative teachers share accountability for coplanning and co-delivering instruction and coassessing all students.
+Collaborative teachers share accountability for coplanning and co-delivering instruction and co-assessing all students.
 Administrators note and provide feedback on collaborative teaching structures as part of the teacher evaluation system.
+When developing the school's master schedule, SWDs are scheduled first.
+The school master schedule reflects a variety of service delivery models used across the school, including co-teaching, support facilitation and consultation.
+When providing in-class supports, teachers select and use various approaches, such as station teaching, parallel teaching and alternative teaching, based on the needs of the students and the intended outcome(s) of instruction and assessment.
+Collaborative teachers can explain why they selected a structure for a particular lesson.
+Collaborative teachers share accountability for co-planning and co-delivering instruction and co-assessing all students.

-Lesson plans; Language Therapy; Master Schedule.
-ESE Support Facilitators implement the models of Collaboration and Consultation to provide services to SWD's.
-ESE Specialist monitors services related to OT; PT; ESLS Counseling, and Speech and Language therapies as provided by district support. student schedules, IEPs, classroom observations, teacher in Note: section Service delivery models used to serve student: Course Code Directory and Instructional Po ents in inclusive classes include consultation, support facilit ersonnel Assignments. ation and co-teachi ng.
-For mo ore inform ation, please see the Resources/Publications Comm comments:
+Note: Service delivery models used to serve students in inclusive classes include consultation, support facilitation and co-teaching.
+For more information, please see the Resources/Publications section: Course Code Directory and Instructional Personnel Assignments.